lauramaeaettae/LearningR21/README.md

-# LearningR21: Practicing awesomeness by learning R
+# LearningR21: Practicing coding by learning R

 This project is part of the DDA R-course